sorbet/sorbet/website/docs/gradual.md

 In large codebases, complete rewrites are expensive and dangerous.
 A complete halt on new features to pay down technical debt?
 Oof.
 "Ah, but if we just rewrite in _\<my favorite language\>_, we'll be fine!"
-Maybe... this risk pays off only in extreme circumstances.
+Maybe...
+This risk pays off only in extreme circumstances.

 **Gradual type systems** solve this.
-Types can be adopted incrementally—team by team or file by file—according to the velocity of individual teams.
+Types can be adopted incrementally, team-by-team or file-by-file, according to the velocity of individual teams.
 In the face of large user asks, quarterly planning, and re-orgs, migrations to gradual type systems are resilient to shifting priorities.